 If your application includes a logo, then you will have to upload this.
 Note that IPONZ will only accept GIF or JPG formats whereas IP Australia will only accept JPEG, PNG or TIF files.

 Aside from Canada, most countries use the 'Nice Classification' which splits goods and services into 45 classes.
-To figure out which goods and/or services are relevant for your trade mark, use can use our trade mark application wizard to select them.
+To figure out which goods and/or services are relevant for your trade mark, you can use our trade mark application wizard to select them.
 The class system however is not always logical.
 For example, surfing wetsuits can be found in class 25, but diving wetsuits are in class 9.
 Processed kiwifruit is in class 29, and fresh kiwifruit in class 31.

 Note that each class adds an additional fee made up primarily of official fees from the registry.
 The TMJAM trade mark wizard will outline the addition of these fees in the panel above the selected goods / services, ie: